Posted January 11, 2018

 Paul M.A.
 Baker, senior director for research and strategic innovation at the Center for Advanced Communications Policy (CACP), traveled to Beijing, China, in October 2017 to work as an invited visiting scholar at the Beihang University School of Economics and Management.

-While at Beihang, Baker worked with faculty and doctoral students in several areas, including policy approaches to increase participation in STEM disciplines, particularly among people with disabilities.
+While at Beihang, Baker worked with faculty and doctoral students in several areas, including policy approaches to increase participation in Science, Technology, Engineering, and Math (STEM) disciplines, particularly among people with disabilities.
 Other areas included workforce innovation and postsecondary education, and technology and the “future of work.”